- Steam is a popular digital game distribution service for Windows 10 that allows users to add games from the Microsoft Store.

 - Thereafter, open the WindowsApps folder and search for the folder that includes the MS Store game you want to add to Steam.
 Note down the full folder path for it.

-- Click Games and select the Add a Non-Steam game to My Library option.
+- Select the Add a Non-Steam game to My Library option.

 - If the MS Store game is not listed, click the Browse button.